 It’s also a cleaner-burning fuel compared to diesel or gasoline, making it a more environmentally friendly option.
 From a safety perspective, natural gas is lighter than air, so if a leak were to occur, it would dissipate quickly into the atmosphere.
 A professional residential standby generator installation ensures your connection is secure, giving you peace of mind.

-Potential Downsides of Natural Gas
+Potential Drawbacks of Natural Gas

 The main drawback of a natural gas generator is its complete dependence on the utility grid.
 In the rare event of a natural disaster that disrupts the gas supply lines, your generator won’t be able to run.
 This makes it less ideal for off-grid living or for those who want total independence from public utilities.